Leicester City Logo

 2009 – 2010

-In the year of the 125th anniversary, the club introduced an anniversary emblem.
-It is similar to the previous logo, but with a different color scheme.
-Instead of orange, gray-gold is used.
-The ears and bottom of the fox head are white.
-The full name of the club is replaced by the inscription “Leicester City 1884 – 2009”.
-Under the circle is a blue ribbon with a stylized number “125” and the vertical word “Years.”
-The font is antique, with short serifs.
+On the club’s 125th anniversary, it introduced an anniversary emblem.
+It’s similar to the previous logo but has a different color scheme.
+Instead of orange, grey-gold is used.
+The ears and lower part of the fox’s head are white.
+The club’s full name replaces the inscription “Leicester City 1884 – 2009.”
+Under the circle is a blue ribbon with the stylized number “125” and the vertical word “Years.”
+The font is old-fashioned, with short serifs.

 2010 – today

 The current emblem is similar to the 2002 version.
-The only difference is the white elements on the fox’s face.
-They remained unchanged after the anniversary logo.
+The only difference is the white elements on the fox’s face, which remained unchanged after the anniversary logo was applied.

 Font and Colors

-Subsequently, the club adopted an emblem with an abstract fox: its silhouette could easily be guessed in graceful blue lines.
-And in 1992, the “ancestor” of the modern logo in the form of a seal finally appeared.
-Designers placed signature elements inside the circle: a white and yellow fox head, a cinquefoil (a symbol taken from the city’s coat of arms), and the inscription “LEICESTER CITY FOOTBALL CLUB.”
+Subsequently, the club adopted an emblem featuring an abstract fox; its silhouette was easily guessed from the graceful blue lines.
+In 1992, the “ancestor” of the modern logo appeared as a seal.
+Designers placed the brand elements inside the circle: a yellow-white fox head, cinquefoil (a symbol taken from the city’s coat of arms), and the inscription “LEICESTER CITY FOOTBALL CLUB.”